Church of St Louis, Brest

-The Church of St Louis is a modernist structure built during the reconstruction of Brest after World War II, on the ruins of the former church of the same name, which was constructed between 1686 and 1785.
+The Church of St Louis (Iliz Sant Loeiz) is a modernist structure built during the reconstruction of Brest after World War II, on the ruins of the former church of the same name, which was constructed between 1686 and 1785.
 The church is dedicated to Saint Louis, King of France.
 Designed by architects Michel, Lacaille, Lechat, Perrin-Houdon, and Weisbein, it is the largest French church rebuilt after the war and was listed as a historical monument in 2018.

 The original church

 The former church was built starting in 1686 and consecrated in 1702, though it was not completed until 1785.
 Siméon Garangeau, Amédée-François Frézier, and Pierre-Joachim Besnard were each successively in charge of the project.
 The final building was very different from the initial plans.
 This structure replaced the old church of the Seven Saints (Église des Sept-Saints), which corresponded to the original parish of Brest and was decommissioned for worship before being destroyed by a fire in 1841.